 Termination of Obligations.
-The shareholders' registration rights will terminate on the earlier of (i) the date that is five years from the date of closing of our initial public offering, or (ii) with respect to any holder the date on which such holder may sell without registration, all of such holder's registrable securities under Rule 144 of the Securities Act in any 90-day period.
+The shareholders' registration rights will terminate on the earlier of (i) February 14, 2028, or (ii) with respect to any holder the date on which such holder may sell without registration, all of such holder's registrable securities under Rule 144 of the Securities Act in any 90-day period.